Welcome to the Appliances Online Blog

 The reason why we don’t just stick our suit jacket down over the ironing board and give them a good going-over with the steam iron is that this is a great way to damage them.

-While we may think of the suit as a rugged garment for manly men, they’re actually pretty delicate things, often made from various soft fabrics that don’t handle rough treatment well (though no-one told James Bond about this – I’d hate to be his tailor).
+While we may think of the suit as a rugged garment for manly men, they’re actually pretty delicate things, often made from various soft fabrics that don’t handle rough treatment well.

 When a hot iron is pressed to a suit jacket, this can often damage its fibres, giving it a shiny appearance that will certainly stand out at that next meeting.